juliencrn/matrix-rain/README.md

 # matrix-rain

-another matrix rain in the terminal built to play with Python
+another matrix rain in a terminal, built to play with Python.